smith-nathanh/oracle-mcp-server/README.md

 ### Supported Models

-The chat interface works with any OpenRouter-compatible model.
-Some popular options:
+The chat interface works with any OpenRouter-compatible model, but you'll want to use one that is adept at tool calling such as `openai/gpt-4.1`.

-- `openai/gpt-4.1`
-- `anthropic/claude-sonnet-4`

 ### Tips for Best Results